Getting Started

 You're Subscribed — Now What?

-Your subscription gives you access to the App's tools through any compatible AI client.
-The App runs on mctx infrastructure — you do not host anything or manage any services.
+Your subscription gives you access to the MCP server's tools through any compatible AI client.
+The MCP server runs on mctx infrastructure — you do not host anything or manage any services.

 What you have access to:

-- The App's full set of tools, callable from your AI client
+- The MCP server's full set of tools, callable from your AI client

 - The specific version listed on your subscription card